jacobdein/alpine-soundscapes/README.md

 ## Mission

-We am currently revising, improving, and adding new notebooks as we wrap up the project.
+We are currently revising, improving, and adding new notebooks as we wrap up the project.
 All the data and results used in the analyses will be made easily accessible in the near future.
-We have tried to document my analysis process well and hope that this information will be useful to further soundscape research.
+We have tried to document the analysis process well and hope that this information will be useful to further soundscape research.
 We welcome suggestions and comments!

 ## Setup